ope-tech/laravel-ses/README.md

 ### Batching Mail Notifications

-You can add batching to your notifcations using the mail channel.
+You can add batching to your notiflacations using the mail channel.
 Instead of using `MailMessage` you need to use `OpeTech\LaravelSes\Notifications\MailMessageWithBatching`

 ```php
  public function toMail(object $notifiable)